medizininformatik-initiative/torch/docs/getting-started.md

 The transfer script will:

 1. Take the **CRTDL** and generate a FHIR parameters resource to send to TORCH.
-2. Execute $extract-data operation on the TORCH server using parameters resource as input.
+2. Execute the $extract-data operation on the TORCH server using the parameters resource as input.
 3. Poll the TORCH status endpoint until the export is complete.
 4. Download the resulting patient-oriented FHIR bundles into a temp dir.
 5. Upload these files to a configured target FHIR server using the `blazectl` tool.